corda/corda-docs-portal/content/en/docs/corda-os/4.5/shell.md

 * Output information about the flows running on the node.
 * Work with flows.
 * Check if a transaction is recorded on the node.
-* Extract healthcheck information about a running node.
 * View and change `run` command output format.
 * Shut down the node.